timothygaunt/syncproject/hooks/deployment.md

 ## 3. Backend API & Frontend Deployment (IIS)

-This setup uses a single IIS site to serve both the static React frontend and the Node.js backend API.
+This setup uses a single IIS site to serve both the static React frontend and the Node.js backend API, allowing both to run on port 80.

 ### a.
 Get Source Code (Private Repository)
 You must authenticate to clone a private repository.
 The recommended method is a Personal Access Token (PAT).